idvorkin/idvorkin.github.io/_posts/2019-5-21-coaching.md

 - What will be our differentiator/moat here?
 - What capabilities/assets will need to achieve this?
 - How do we measure success and provide feedback?

+#### To increase productivity, effectiveness, and efficiency

+This request often comes in as the wrong question, need to deep dive into where the problem is coming from.

+1. Focusing the right things:

+   - The top optimization is spending zero time on the wrong thing.
+How often do you feel your spending time on the wrong thing?
+   - Taking time to explore is important, how are you splitting time between, learning, exploring and doing?
+   - What does success look like, how is your work supporting that success?

+2. Being Motiviated

+   - On a scale of 1/10 how energized are you doing this work?
+   - When are times you're most energized and most drained?
+Any patterns

+3. Realistic Expectations + Estimations

+   - Anxiety is the difference between expectations and reality.
+How are you validating your estimates/expectations are reasonable?

+4. Having the required resources

+   - How often are you getting blocked?
+   - What things would help you get done this faster?
+   - Are there things that if you had, would speed you up?
+   - What resources would make you more efficient?

+5. Doing it Efficiently
+   - How often are you stuck?
+   - How are you going about getting help?

 ### The hows of coaching